SesameSesame

 3. SandboxProvider creates a workspace:

-• Creates a temp directory under TASK_DIR_BASE
+• Creates a temp directory for the session

 • Clones the repository using the user's GitHub PAT